{SECTION_MENU}

 Sexuality and gender

-resources for struggling with sexuality and gender include an explanation of what being queer means and what being trans means.
-It then directs you to Shameless – a six-week group for anyone who feels they’re impacted by body image and low self-esteem, counselling, a number of other workshops, therapies (art and drama therapies being some examples) and freedom – a gender and sexuality youth group with 1 on 1 support.
+Resources for struggling with sexuality and gender include an explanation of what being queer means and what being trans means.
+It then directs you to Shameless – a six-week group for anyone who feels they’re impacted by body image and low self-esteem, counselling, several other workshops, therapies (art and drama therapies being some examples) and freedom – a gender and sexuality youth group with 1 on 1 support.

 https://www.otrbristol.org.uk/whats-going-on-for-you/sexuality-gender/